My Property and Bankruptcy

 Never assume that the trustee will have no interest in the property.
 Even in circumstances where there is little or no equity, it is still necessary to purchase back the bankrupt interest.
 This can be done for as little as £1.00 (plus legal fees) via the trustee.
 This should be dealt with immediately after the start of bankruptcy.

-Bankruptcy and Property Restrictions
+Bankruptcy and Sole Ownership of a Property

 If the person going bankrupt solely owns the property then the trustee will place a restriction over the property through land Registry.
 This means that the bankrupt is no longer the legal owner of the property and therefore does not have the right to sell it.
 Only the trustee can now sell the property.